Convert MRR to ARR: When It Works and When It Fails

 ARR from this customer = 200 × 12 = €2,400

 The customer’s ARR contribution equals the annual contract value.
-This is the mathematically consistent and economically meaningful version.
 The large cash payment in the month of signing should flow into cash accounting, not into recurring revenue metrics.
+That discipline is the foundation on which every sensible run of the ARR formula rests.

 Is your MRR actually clean?
 Run the check on your Stripe data →